 This is my experience.
 I am not a doctor, neither do I give medical advice.
 There are affiliate links in this post.

-So, we are thinking of travel hacks for during a pandemic (always thinking ahead).
+So, we are thinking of travel hacks for traveling during a pandemic (always thinking ahead).
 Of course, we had to consider whether or not it was safe to be traveling during a pandemic.
-It’s safer to say home, wash your hands and keep clear from high risk areas and people.
+It’s safer to say home, wash your hands wear a mask, and keep clear from high risk areas and people.
 We know this but we also need some balance in our lives.

 We had visited Sedona for my husband’s fortieth Birthday, and I had taken a trip by myself.
 So, I already knew to bring masks and sanitizers and take precautions.
 The basic travel essentials have changed drastically!